AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/retrieve-access.md

 ## What's Next {#what-is-next}

-Now that you have completed this part of the AEM Quick Site Creation journey you should know:
+Now that you have completed this part of the AEM Quick Site Creation journey you should:

 * Understand at a high level what Cloud Manager is.
 * Have retrieved your credentials to access the AEM git so you can commit your customizations.